DaeBlicki/OrthoMAP/README.md

-# OrthoMAP - Interspecific cell-type tree construction methods
+# OrthoMAP

-This project aims to implement a pipeline for construction and assessment of interspecific cell-type trees.
-This pipeline is contributed in three parts: Identify comparable genes between species, produce cell-type distance matrices for each species, and compare the hierarchical trees.
+This project aims to implement a pipeline for create an embedding for cross-species comparisons.
+It depends on orthologous genes identified by any orthology interference software and data from scRNA-seq.

 ## Abstract